ozzimpact/ozzimpact.github.io/_posts/2015-11-21-elasticsearch-configuration-tuning.md

 elasticsearch    soft     memlock          unlimited elasticsearch    hard     memlock          unlimited
 {% endhighlight %}
-I had {% highlight bash %}Unable to lock JVM memory (ENOMEM).
+I had `Unable to lock JVM memory (ENOMEM).
 This can result in part of the JVM being swapped out.
-Increase RLIMIT_MEMLOCK (limit).{% endhighlight %} error before making this change.
+Increase RLIMIT_MEMLOCK (limit).` error before making this change.
 But thanks to [mrzard](http://mrzard.github.io/blog/2015/03/25/elasticsearch-enable-mlockall-in-centos-7/) I got rid of this problem by setting this unlimited.

 > Just in case, soft limit can be temporarily exceeded by the user,  but the system will not allow a user to exceed hard limit.
 We just go strict with this so we set both the same value.
 {% highlight bash %}